gmitaros/vessel-metrics-service/README.md

     ```

 This will start both the PostgreSQL container and the vessel-metrics-service container.

 ### Environment Variables
 These are configured via the `docker-compose.yml` file and passed as environment variables to the application:
 - `SPRING_DATASOURCE_URL`: The JDBC URL for the PostgreSQL database.
 - `SPRING_DATASOURCE_USERNAME`: The username for the database.
 - `SPRING_DATASOURCE_PASSWORD`: The password for the database.

+Also, the service will use the application.properties from the resources file

 ### Application Properties